Handling interrupts is tricky at best. Here's a few suggestions.

 Since interrupts are always a source of trouble use a proactive debugging strategy.
 Enable only one interrupt at a time, and even if it seems to work spend a few minutes checking its operation.
 This is a lot faster than searching for the cause of some weird problem later when a dozen interrupts are flying around.

-I like to center trigger my trace or logic analyzer on each ISR, and watch the flow just to insure it works properly.
+I like to center trigger my trace or logic analyzer on each ISR, and watch the flow just to ensure it works properly.
 Does the right vector get picked up?
 Are all of the registers preserved properly?
 Does the stack balance (that is, the stack just after the ISR return must be identical to the stack just before the interrupt)?

 To Interrupt or Not?